ashtrath/dotfiles/README.md

 <h1 align="center">Dotfiles</h1>

 <p align="center">
-  Thi is my dotfiles collection,
+  This is my dotfiles collection,
   Feel free to use my config.
 </p>